 Lord Tweedmouth was passionate about waterfowl hunting and wanted to create a breed with superior bird retrieving skills.
 According to his breeding records, he was seeking a dog that would be loyal, even keel, and well equipped for adverse environments.
 He started by crossing a Tweed Water Spaniel with a Wavy-Coated Retriever, which resulted in four puppies that had those desired qualities.

-Although you can’t predict a dog’s personality based on breed, there are qualities commonly associated with Golden Retrievers.
+Although personalities may vary from dog to dog, there are qualities commonly associated with Golden Retrievers.
 They are famous for being friendly, energetic, and playful.
 They tend to keep their puppy-like natures even as they get older, which can be adorable as well as a bit frustrating for dog parents.
 They are also people-pleasers who love their humans and like to stick so close by that they are often found underfoot.

 All of these traits make them wonderful family dogs, but not so great watchdogs.
 While they are likely to bark when someone comes in the door, they’re just as likely to follow that up with a warm welcome of slobbery kisses.

 Golden Retrievers were bred to be sporting dogs, and it shows in their physical appearance.
 They are a medium to large-sized breed with a solid and athletic build.
 They also have broad heads, strong necks, and ears that fold over.
-They typically weigh around 55 to 75 pounds and measure between 21 and 24 inches tall.
-Between their size and their energetic nature, these are dogs who do well in larger spaces and need plenty of exercise.
+So, how heavy do Golden Retrievers get?
+Well, they typically weigh around 55 to 75 pounds and measure between 21 and 24 inches tall.
+Between their size and energetic nature, these are dogs who do well in larger spaces and need plenty of exercise.

 As their name suggests, Golden Retrievers have golden or yellow fur that comes in a range of shades.
 They also have a thick undercoat and a dense, water-repellent outer layer that can be wavy or straight.
 Typically, they have feathery hair on the back of their front legs and along their chest, back, thighs, and tail.